ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 ```
 {: pre}

 Using the `--web` flag with a value of `true` or `yes` allows an Action to be accessible through a REST interface without the need for credentials.
-A web Action can be invoked by using a URL that is structured as follows:
+To configure a Web action with credentials see the [Securing web actions](./openwhisk_webactions.html#securing-web-actions) section.
+A Web action can be invoked by using a URL that is structured as follows:
 `https://{APIHOST}/api/v1/web/{namespace}/{packageName}/{actionName}.{EXT}`.

 The Package name is **default** if the Action is not in a named Package.